 Grooming the Dachshund

-If you socialize your Siberian to grooming early, he’ll probably enjoy it.
-And the more your Siberian enjoys grooming, the easier and more fun it will be for you as well.
+If you socialize your Dachshund to grooming early, he’ll probably enjoy it.
+And the more your Dachshund enjoys grooming, the easier and more fun it will be for you as well.

 To socialize your Dachshund to grooming:

 Start a consistent grooming routine immediately after you bring your Dachshund home.

 Reward with praise for staying still and allowing his feet, muzzle, and ears to be touched.